Doctrine of the Mean

 — Analects, 6:29 (Burton Watson tr.)

 The Analects never expands on what this term means, but Zisi's text, The Doctrine of the Mean, explores its meaning in detail, as well as how to apply it to one's life.
 The application of Confucian metaphysics to politics and virtue ethics.
 The text was adopted into the canon of the Neo-Confucian movement, as compiled by Zhu Xi.

 While Burton Watson translated Zhōngyōng as Doctrine of the Mean, other English-language translators have rendered it differently.
 James Legge in 1861 called it Constant Mean, Pierre Ryckmans (aka Simon Leys) used Middle Way, while Arthur Waley chose Middle Use.
 Ezra Pound's translations include Unswerving Pivot and Unwobbling Pivot.
 Roger T. Ames and David L. Hall titled their 2001 translation Focusing the Familiar.

 Authorship

 The authorship of The Doctrine of the Mean is controversial.
-Traditionally, authorship of the treatise (which was actually a chapter from Liji, one of the Five Classics of antiquity) was attributed to Zisi (Kong Ji / Tzu Ssu / Zi Si / 子思), a grandson of Confucius and disciple of Zeng Shen; however, this was first questioned by Qing dynasty scholar Cui Shu (1740—1816).
+Traditionally, authorship of the treatise (which was actually a chapter from Liji, one of the Five Classics of antiquity) was attributed to Zisi, a grandson of Confucius and disciple of Zeng Shen; however, this was first questioned by Qing dynasty scholar Cui Shu (1740–1816).
 According to some modern scholars parts of it may have been written or edited by Confucians during the transition from the Qin to Han dynasties.
 However, it is widely agreed that the book presents the ethical core of Confucian teachings.
 Others seem to attribute it to Confucius himself.